 Built in the early 14th century as a fortified private residence.

 Dating from the 13th century, destroyed in the 14th century and rebuilt in 1539.
 It was later used as barracks and a military jail but now acts as a cinema during the summer.

 This town is split into parts, Monsummano Alta which is the walled historic centre, higher and looks down on Monsummano Bassa which was formed in 1602.
 It has a fair amount of interest being a spa town and also have two natural caves, Grotta Giusti and Grotta Parlanti.

 Points of interest in the town are:

-and its fortifications which are believed to date back to the 11th century.
+Believed to date back to the 11th century.
 Today only a single tower and parts of the walls and gates remain.

-, built in the 12th century and is part of the castle.
+Built in the 12th century and is part of the castle.

-from the 17th century.
+From the 17th century.

 Another important medieval spa town with a thriving tourist industry.
 It began at the end of the 19th century when the healing quality of the waters became known and well known people such as Giuseppe Verdi begain to frequent the town.
 It quickly grew with hotels, restaurants and fashionable bars springing up and today it is one of the most popular spa destinations in Italy.